DIY Lady Scarecrow: Build a Garden Guardian

 Frequently Asked Questions

-How often should I move my garden protector?
+How often should I replace the reflective elements?

 Related collection